Rachel Carignan

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest opportunities in my field right now is the growing role of third-party recruiters, who bring specialized expertise and flexibility to talent acquisition.
-At the same time, a key challenge is the increasing impact of artificial intelligence, which is transforming traditional recruiting roles.
+A key challenge is the increasing impact of artificial intelligence, which is transforming traditional recruiting roles.
+At the same time, one of the biggest opportunities in my field right now is the growing role of third-party recruiters, which firms and organizations are more frequently starting to hire their work out to.
+Joining these firms is not something to shy away from, however, as they bring along the opportunity to have a specialized expertise and more flexibility in talent acquisition.
 Adapting to these changes requires staying ahead of technology trends while leveraging human insight to maintain meaningful connections in the hiring process.

 What values are most important to you in your work and personal life?